Isracard: History

 In 2001, its rivals, Cal and Leumi Card, started issuing MasterCard cards.
 In response, Visa cards' marketing was resumed, though still at a small scale and for mostly customers of Bank Hapoalim.

 Until the opening of MasterCard and Visa vouchers clearing in 2007, the company continued in the combined cards model: Local Isracard cards were issued with a MasterCard logo as well.
 This model has allowed, among other things, to rake in higher clearing fees from businesses that cleared Isracard vouchers.

-Under the competition, Isracard blurred out her local brand and started marketing more and more cards that were identified as MasterCard cards; Alternatively, it first began to issue local cards under an international brand – American Express (for Bank Hapoalim), since the company is still the only clearer of its vouchers, so it is still the largest credit card company in Israel and operates more voucher brands than any other of its competitors: Isracard (exclusively), MasterCard (which absorbed Eurocard in the global level in 2002), Visa and American Express.
+Under the competition, Isracard blurred out its local brand and started marketing more and more cards that were identified as MasterCard cards; Alternatively, it first began to issue local cards under an international brand – American Express (for Bank Hapoalim), since the company is still the only clearer of its vouchers, so it is still the largest credit card company in Israel and operates more voucher brands than any other of its competitors: Isracard (exclusively), MasterCard (which absorbed Eurocard in the global level in 2002), Visa and American Express.
 The company clears vouchers under these brands as well as the Japanese brand JCB's cards.

 According to the company's policy, it does not clear gambling and pornographic sites.